-Finally, we must keep in mind that the $O_2$ absorption signal anti-correlates not only with particle precipitation fluxes, but also with water-ice abundance: at latitudes below $45^{\circ}$ , the water-ice abundance (mostly in crystalline form) makes up only about 20 per cent (Ligier et al., 2019).
-The temperature dependence of the $O_2$ production rates in water-ice (Teolis et al., 2009) might be more important than the adverse trends of water-ice availability and irradiation doses, but the real explanation for the unexpected spatial distribution is currently unknown.
+Finally, we must keep in mind that the O_2 absorption signal not only anti-correlates with particle precipitation fluxes, but also anti-correlates with 725 water ice abundance: At latitudes below 45°, the water ice abundance (mostly in crystalline form) makes up only about 20% (Ligier et al., 2019).
+The temperature-dependence of the O_2 production rates in water ice (Teolis et al., 2009) might be more important than the adverse trends of water ice availability and irradiation doses, but the real explanation for the unexpected spatial distribution is currently unknown.